abdzyusuf123-ctrl/My-Notes/DSA/Core Logic and Memory.md

 We use it to remember the conditional-based summary of what is currently in the window

 **Core Logic:**
-For each element encountered, we move the right pointer forward and we only move the left pointer if the window size exceeds a certain length
+For each element encountered, we move the right pointer forward and we only move the left pointer if the number of elements in the window exceeds a certain length

 ---